SAY HELLO TO SOURJO

 NOTE: starter grows best and quickest in a warm environment (ideally 24°C/76°F).
-If your kitchen is naturally colder then let it sit in a warm spot such as in your oven with the oven light on.
+If your kitchen is naturally colder, especially in the colder months, then let it sit in a warm spot such as in your oven with the oven light on.
 This is also why it’s best to use warm (NOT hot!) water in the steps below.

-- Rehydrate: Place 5 grams of sourdough chips into your jar.
-Feel free to crush them even smaller which will help to rehydrate quicker.
+- Rehydrate: Place about 5 grams of the dehydrated sourdough starter into your jar.
 Add 30 grams of warm water to the dry mixture and stir until the starter is completely submerged in the water.
 Cover loosely and let sit at room temperature for two hours, stirring occasionally during that time.

 - Feed: After a couple of hours the starter is dissolved and stirring will allow the mixture to become fairly smooth.
 Add 20 grams of unbleached all-purpose flour and stir until thoroughly combined.
 Starter should now be the consistency of thick pancake batter (a thinner, more hydrated starter is what allows for increased activity for yeast and bacteria).
 Cover loosely and let sit at room temperature for 24 hours.

 - Continue feedings: You will continue to feed your starter every 24 hours as it sits at room temperature.
 Keep using the same ratio: 10 grams starter (discard the rest), 25 grams water, and 25 grams flour.
 Remember to always aim for the consistency of thick pancake batter, so if you need to add a little bit more water that’s ok.
-Keep an eye on your starter throughout the process, usually around day 3 or 4 you will begin to notice many small bubbles on the surface and sides which means it’s slowly It will soon reach a point where it nearly doubles in size and contains lots of small and big bubbles, and that’s when you know it’s reached peak activity!
-To test your starter at this point you can drop a small dollop of it into a glass of water.
+Keep an eye on your starter throughout the process, usually around day 3 or 4 you will begin to notice many small bubbles on the surface and sides which means it’s slowly reactivating.
+(I like to use a rubber band around the glass jar to mark the level of the starter at each feeding.
+This makes it easy to measure how much it is rising!)
+It will soon reach a point where it nearly doubles in size and contains lots of small and big bubbles, and that’s when you know it’s reached peak activity!
+It will also smell sour and ripe, and yeasty.
+To test your starter at this point, you can drop a small dollop of it into a glass of water.
 If it floats then it’s ready to be used for your first recipe!

 - Next Steps: After your starter has doubled in size you have the option to either a) use it in a recipe, b) store it on your counter and repeat steps every 24 hours to discard and feed it, or 3) store it tightly sealed in your fridge and remove it once a week for feedings.
 If you store it in your fridge: Make sure you take it out once a week, let it reach room temperature, then feed it as you have been in the steps above.
 Then wait for it to rise and either use in a recipe or place it back in the refrigerator until you’re ready to use it or feed it again!